LoPan455/legacy-of-fire-portal/content/episodes/Episode-54.md

 draft: false
 ---

-Recrap - lof54 - the raising of Akbar and the scroll of kakishone
+# Episode 54: The Raising of Akbar and the Scroll of Kakishone #

 This recrap is being written like a whole year after the events of this session went down.
 Everything is very fuzzy but some events are being recorded for posterity.